blitz/x86.lol/_posts/2024-09-21-cross-compile-riscv.md

 For me, the name `hostPlatform` is somewhat ambiguous, but these are the names we are stuck with.

-To configure a NixOS configuration for cross compiling, you can use a module like this:
+To configure a NixOS configuration for cross-compiling, you can use a module like this:

 ```nix